Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 Stile and rail bits make quick work of door construction.
 And especially in a router table with a power feed.

-Ok, so you may not have a power feed on your router table (I’ll show you one later).
+You may not have a power feed on your router table (I’ll show you one later).
 But these bits will power through hardwoods and softwoods.
-Similar to raised panel bits you’ll find them in many patterns to fit your style taste.
+Similar to raised panel bits, you’ll find them in many patterns to fit your style taste.

 8. Random orbit sander For Finish Sanding